MarkPearlCoZa/Blog_General/_posts/2016-10-01-Previous-Talks-Ive-Given.md

 ## Conferences / Events I've spoken at...

+### 2017

+- TradeMe Brown Bag Auckland: topic "Getting the best of everyone into all the code using Mob Programming"

 ### 2016

+- [Auckland University of Technology Panel Discussion](https://www.youtube.com/watch?v=5sHlGi90fhA) Auckland: topic "Careers in IT"
 - [MYOB Brown Bag](https://www.youtube.com/watch?v=0Y0ge-d2KsQ) Auckland: topic "Getting the best of everyone into all the code"
+- TradeMe Brown Bag Auckland: topic "What is technical debt"

 ### 2015